 Whether you like sweets or pastry’s, There will be something around a Melbourne corner just for you!
 From its fancy restaurants to it’s ‘cheap eats’ laneways you’re sure to find something to satisfy those hunger pangs and munchies.
 A month isn’t a long time in the grand scheme of it, but we’ve been here long enough to develop some favourites.
-So here are some of our favourite places to grab a bite (or two!) around Melbourne;
+We’re by no means foodies but I though it would be fun to share some of our favourite.
+So here’s where we’ve been grabbing to grab a bite (or two!) around Melbourne;

 ” With the roaring fire and urban Decor, we were easily enticed inside away from the winter’s grip”

 South Yarra (Moved to Pakenham)

 Move over Krispy Kreme + Donut Time, Donutoptia is here.
 This little gem can be found on

 Chappel Street in South Yarra Dorset Road in Pakenham – Their fresh Nutella Donuts smelled and looked amazing, and there are always people inside.
 They have a great selection of Donuts from the sweet to the savoury, all cooked fresh daily in store but personally, for me, their filled doughnuts are better than their regular ones with fancy toppings; because who doesn’t love biting into a yummy doughnut and having to catch the filling before it falls onto your knee….
 The staff here are great too and happy to help if you’re struggling to choose.
 They’ve Just released the worlds first ever doughnut pizza too!! *Drools* We haven’t had a chance to check out this masterpiece yet but it looks to.die.for.
 Go check out their facebook for more yumminess!!